-You can collect coverage information for multiple users that are simultaneously accessing the same Java web application server.
+You can collect coverage information for multiple users that are simultaneously accessing the same Java or IIS web application server.
 This allows QA engineers to perform parallel testing sessions and associate coverage with individual users.

 - modify the HTTP request header of the browser that will be used to interact with the tested web application,